 Evaluate Your Phone Contract

 A phone contract might not be at the top of your list right now.
 At the moment, you’re busy networking and investing your time in projects.
 Anyway, the specific SIM you have isn’t too important these days thanks to WhatsApp and public WiFi, so you’re happy to put it to the bottom of your list.
 This is a mistake, though.
 For two crucial reasons: money and communication.

 Financially, a package not geared for international travel will cost you a fortune.
 Whether it’s phone calls or roaming the internet, the features are much more expensive.
-As a freelancer, you don’t want to waste your budget on a mobile contract.
-Use this Three vs. Smarty mobile review to decide who will give you more bang for your buck.
-And, if you still think it’s not an issue, you should keep in mind how others view you.
-Freelancers who rely on a limited repertoire of communication, such as WhatsApp and Skype only, may stand out as unreliable and harder-to-reach in comparison to competitors.
+As a freelancer, you don’t want to waste your budget on a mobile contract, but you still to budget for one that is set up for international calling and data roaming.
+Freelancers who rely on a limited repertoire of communication, such as WhatsApp and Skype only may stand out as unreliable and harder-to-reach in comparison to competitors.

 Also, you run the risk of isolating clients and customers by not extending your reach.
 Needing WiFi to conduct a phone call means you will more than likely miss vital correspondence.
 Always ensure that your mobile contract is meeting your freelancing needs.